ShahemNezamEddin/Dancing-together/README.md

   - [Adobe color](https://color.adobe.com/).
   - [My color space](https://mycolor.space/).
   - [Contrast grid](https://contrast-grid.eightshapes.com/).
-- The wireframes created by [Balsamiq](https://balsamiq.com/wireframes/).
+- The wireframes were created by [Balsamiq](https://balsamiq.com/wireframes/).
 - The text for the Home page was taken from:
   - [Hayley Descavich](https://www.joffreyballetschool.com/hayley-descavich/).
   - [Kelly Hayes](https://www.peridance.com/facprofile.cfm?FID=326).
   - [Classical_ballet](https://en.wikipedia.org/wiki/Classical_ballet).
   - [Contemporary_ballet](https://en.wikipedia.org/wiki/Contemporary_ballet).
   - [ballet-for-kids](https://www.activekids.com/ballet/articles/5-benefits-of-ballet-for-kids).
-- The logo in the header designed by **Nahla Nezam Eddin**
+- The Logo in the header was designed by **Nahla Nezam Eddin**
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
-- The form validation idea came from a Code Institute course materials.
+- The form validation idea came from Code Institute course materials.
 - The inspiration for:
   - The landing page image animation.
-  - Part from the form in contact page.
+  - Part from the form on the contact page.

-  came from love running project.
+  Came from love running project.

 [Back to top](<#navigator>)

 ### Media

-- The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/)
+- The photos used on the home and sign-up page are from [Pexels](https://www.pexels.com/)
 - The images used for the gallery page were taken from [Pexels](https://www.pexels.com/)

 [Back to top](<#navigator>)

 # Acknowledgements
-I would like to thank:
+I want to thank:
 - My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guidance and support.
-- Slack community, and Code Institute crew for their help and support.
+- Slack community and Code Institute crew for their help and support.
 - My family and friends, for their user experience and feedback.

 [Back to top](<#navigator>)